 "Mesonet" is a combination of the words "mesoscale" and "network".

 In meteorology, "mesoscale" refers to weather events that range in size from about one mile to about 150 miles.
 Mesoscale events last from several minutes to several hours.
-Therefore, mesoscale weather events are phenomenon that might go undetected without densely spaced weather observations.
+Therefore, mesoscale weather events are phenomena that might go undetected without densely spaced weather observations.
 Thunderstorms, wind gusts, heatbursts, and drylines, are examples of mesoscale events.

 A "network" is an interconnected system.

 Thus, the Oklahoma Mesonet is a system designed to measure the environment at the size and duration of mesoscale weather events.
+For more information about Mesonets across the U.S., visit the National Mesonet website and the Mesonet Essentials website.